 During the two year program, students are assigned to clinical rotations in all imaging modalities offered at Harris Health.
-Ben Taub Hospital, one of only two Level I trauma centers in Houston, offers students the unique opportunity to experience the dynamics of trauma care.
+Ben Taub Hospital, one of only two level I trauma centers in Houston, and Lyndon B. Johnson Hospital, a level III trauma center, offers students the unique opportunity to experience the dynamics of trauma care.

 The mission of the School of Diagnostic Medical Imaging is to educate the next generation of competent entry-level imaging professionals.

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) promotes excellence in education and enhances quality and safety of patient care through the accreditation of educational programs.
 The radiography program has been awarded an 8-year accreditation award.
 This is the highest accreditation award presented by the JRCERT.

 Joint Review Committee on Education in Radiologic Technology

 The program is approved for veterans training through:

 Department of Veterans Training

 |First time examinees 2010-2014